 Vitamin D benefits heart health by helping with maintenance of normal blood pressure and inflammation levels.

-A growing number of research points to the fact that low vitamin D levels are linked to increased risks for cardiovascular disease since it’s involved in regulating blood pressure, cholesterol levels and inflammation.
+A growing number of epidemiological and clinical studies indicate that low vitamin D levels are linked to increased risks for cardiovascular disease — since it’s involved in regulating blood pressure, cholesterol levels and inflammation.

 6. Facilitates Hormone Regulation and Can Help Improve Your Mood

-Because it acts like a hormone within our bodies and affects brain function, vitamin D deficiency has been linked to an increased risk for mood disorders, including depression, seasonal affective disorder and severe mood problems experienced during PMS, insomnia and anxiety.
+Because it acts like a hormone within our bodies and affects brain function, vitamin D deficiency has been linked to an increased risk for mood disorders.
+Deficiency seems to put people at a greater risk for depression, seasonal affective disorder, and severe mood problems experienced during PMS, insomnia and anxiety.

-Low levels can also interfere with proper testosterone and estrogen production, leading to imbalances that can result in many unwanted symptoms.
+Low levels of D3 may interfere with activities of the hypothalamic-pituitary-adrenal axis, which can interrupt testosterone and estrogen production, leading to hormonal imbalances that can result in many unwanted symptoms.

 7. Helps with Concentration, Learning and Memory